michaelbeaumont/awesome-leaved/README.md

     awful.key({ modkey }, "h", leaved.horizontalize),
     awful.key({ modkey }, "v", leaved.verticalize),

-To force the current container to split in a certain direction, bind the following functions:
+To force the current container to split in a certain direction, bind any or all of the following functions:

-    awful.key({ modkey, "Shift" }, "h", leaved.splitH),
+    awful.key({ modkey, "Shift" }, "h", leaved.splitH), --split next horizontal
-    awful.key({ modkey, "Shift" }, "v", leaved.splitV),
+    awful.key({ modkey, "Shift" }, "v", leaved.splitV), --split next vertical
+    awful.key({ modkey, "Shift" }, "o", leaved.splitOpp), --split in opposing direction

 To switch between no tabs, tabs and stack use `reorder`: